-LABEL DESCRIPTION ISP Parameters for I nternet Access Connection Type Select PPP over Ethernet if you connect to your Internet via dial-up.
+LABEL DESCRIPTION ISP Parameters for I ISP Parameters for Internet Access Connection Type Select PPP over Ethernet if you connect to your Internet via dial-up.
 User Name Type the user name given to you by your ISP.
 Password Type the password associated with the user name above.
 Service Name Type the PPPoE service name provided by your ISP.
-PPPoE uses a service name to identify a reach the PPPoE server.
+PPPoE uses a service name to identify and reach the PPPoE server.
 Idle Timeout This field is available only when you select Connection on Demand .
 Specify the time in minutes that elapses before the router automatically disconnects from the PPPoE server.
-FFFOE Server.
+MTU Size Enter the Maximum Transmission Unit (MTU) or the largest packet size per frame that your NBG-418N v2 can receive and process.